mu-ni/memo/bq/14principles.md

 11. Earn Trust（获取信任，乐于倾听，尊重他人，多从自身找原因）
 Leaders listen attentively, speak candidly, and treat others respectfully.
 They are vocally self-critical, even when doing so is awkward or embarrassing.
 Leaders do not believe their or their team’s body odor smells of perfume.
 They benchmark themselves and their teams against the best.
-- Tell me a time when you earned trust of a group. joined this team firstly, we don't know each others background propose monthly knowledge sharing workshop, know others technical background soon, earn trust from each other
+- Tell me a time when you earned trust of a group. not distrust, just not familiar with each other joined this team firstly, we don't know each others background knowledge sharing workshop, engineer culture, know others technical background soon, earn trust from each other

 12. Dive Deep（关注细节，及时review，及早发现）
 Leaders operate at all levels, stay connected to the details, audit frequently, and are skeptical when metrics and anecdote differ.
 No task is beneath them.
-- Tell me about a time when you had to dive deep into the data and the results you achieved.
+- Tell me about a time when you had to dive deep into the data and the results you achieved. read source code, hadoop-parquet, code review, approver, trust me, find hard to detect bugs connection release(try with resource) remove useless code, code clean & readable, lombok performance related, reuse threads provide suggestions to refactor code female engineer, more sensitive to details
-  ML workflow research, not much tutorials about this kaggle, dataset, participated in competations product - fedb, every engineer can build an AI application in one day

 - A time working on a project and the results exceeded the goals
 - Give me two examples of when you did more than what was required in any job experience.
-  Current project, from scratch, just an innovation innovation project, 50 percent chance to fail.
+  Current project, from scratch, just an innovation, workable -> improve performance innovation project, 50 percent chance to fail.
 But luckily, we succeed/səkˈsiːd/ Help our data scientist and delivery team -> reduce time to deliver use same code(SQL) for batch-compute and realtime-compute